BKeanu1989/bkeanu1989.github.io/docs/interesting/image-proxy.md

 # Image proxy
 Image proxy help to produce more adequate images for "every" user for example resizing it to the device screen.
 I got to know of it because of Nuxt js.
-But we can use [ipx](https://github.com/unjs/ipx) with a simple express server.
+But we can use [ipx](https://github.com/unjs/ipx) with, for example, a simple express server.

 ## Features
 most important features imo: